COSIMA/master_index/README.md

 The names should be quite self-explanatory.
 The reason why the full procedure is divided in two parts is that it might happen the update fails for some reason.
-In that case, the udpated database might be unusable and one should **not** invoke the `update_db_finish.sh` script.
+In that case, the updated database might be unusable and one should **not** invoke the `update_db_finish.sh` script.
 Therefore one should always carefully check the logs produced by the `update_db_start.sh` script before invoking the `update_db_finish.sh` script.